Eco Friendly House Cleaning

 - To kill countertop germs, use a nonabrasive disinfectant weekly, such as a bleach and water solution.

-- Vinyl.
+- Vinyl floors.
 Vinyl floors often require only regular sweeping and damp mopping with water.
-But for those grimy jobs, a cleaner with a surfactant will provide uniform cleaning and drying.
+But for those dirty jobs, a cleaner with a surfactant will provide regular cleaning and drying.
 For regular weekly cleaning, use a water-based, neutral cleaner.

 - Hardwood floors.
-Whether yours are oak, maple, ash or beech, cleaning them is as safe as it gets.
-Simply vacuum or dust mop once a week and wipe up spills immediately - standing water can warp wood.
+Whether yours are oak, maple, ash, or beech, cleaning them is as safe as it gets.
+Vacuum or dust mop once a week and wipe up spills immediately - standing water can warp wood.
 Avoid oil soaps; they can build up and create problems.
 Instead, neutral pH cleaners made specifically for wood floors are best.

 - Solid surfaces.
-Solid surfaces withbrand names as Aconite and DuPont Corian are among the most popular for kitchen counters and backsplashes.
+Solid surfaces with brand names as Aconite and DuPont Corian are among the most popular for kitchen counters and backsplashes.
 These surfaces should be cleaned with a damp cloth and ordinary household soap or a non-abrasive mild cleanser.
-For extra safety in the kitchen, disinfect countertops weekly using and EPA-certified disinfectant or a bleach and water solution that is safe for the surface.
+For extra safety in the kitchen, disinfect countertops weekly using an EPA-certified disinfectant or a bleach and water solution that is safe for the surface.